 Customers don’t have to use Inchcape as an agent in a given port to use the service.
 We coordinate with the local agent from ordering to physical delivery.
 The big benefit is a single point of entry into our global system, with one email address and standard quality of service – versus customers having to approach individual chandlers in different ports.

-The other key factor is our mass of data on the global supply of provisions and consumables.
+The other key factor is our mass of data on the global supply of spares and consumables.
 Most customers want to find synergies but don’t have sufficient data to be able to benchmark quality and pricing.
 Our team can provide that, tailored for each customer.

 We can also help customers manage their tail spend.
 Shipping companies tend to have big contracts with OEMS for critical items, but on a typical ship there’s a huge tail spend on parts they need only twice or three times a year.
 That’s a challenge because ships are travelling and parts may not be not available at their destinations.
 Our solution improves visibility and efficiency.